|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three interpersonal costs of anger.
+-Discuss three interpersonal consequences of anger.

--Name four implications of anger.
+-Describe four facets of anger.

--Name four aspects of blame.
+-Discuss four aspects of paths to blame.

--Name three passive responses to anger.
+-Discuss three contingent responses to anger.

 -Name three responses to anger-provoking situations that the Anger Evaluation Survey evaluates.